Bisacodyl should only be used to provide short-term relief from constipation.

-- Using your finger, gently push the suppository into the rectum (back passage) as far as possible, pointed end first.
+- Using your finger, gently push the suppository into the back passage (rectum) as far as is comfortable.

 - Remain still for a little while to help hold the suppository in place.
 It will start to work in about 20 minutes or so.

 - Do not take indigestion remedies at the same time as bisacodyl tablets.
 This is because bisacodyl tablets have a special coating on them which is affected by antacid preparations.
 If you need to take something for indigestion, make sure you take it more than two hours before you take bisacodyl, or alternatively wait for two hours after you have taken bisacodyl.

 - A healthy diet containing fibre (whole grain breads and cereals, bran, fruit and green leafy vegetables) with six to eight full glasses of water each day and daily exercise are important in maintaining healthy bowel function.

 - You can read more about how to prevent or treat constipation in the separate leaflets called Constipation (for adults) and Constipation in Children.

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 These usually improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following side-effects continue or become troublesome.

 |Common bisacodyl side-effects - these affect fewer than 1 in 10 people who use this medicine||What can I do if I experience this?|